spdfg/elektron/README.md

 go mod download
 ```
 _Note that you would require Go version 1.11+ to be able to use go modules._

+If vendoring dependencies, then use the below commands after cloning _elektron_.
+1. `git submodule init`
+2. `git submodule update`

+An alternative is to clone _elektron_ using the command `git clone --recurse-submodules git@github.com:spdfg/elektron.git`.

 ## Build and Run
 Compile the source code using the `go build` tool as shown below.